ZekeBEME/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NH4rZGY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now you can finish filling out osTicket in the browser and install now.
-To check if your installation worked browse to http://localhost/osTicket/scp/login.php and login
+To check if your installation worked, browse to http://localhost/osTicket/scp/login.php and login
 </p>
 <br />